r-craig73/rebuild-onefootball/README.md

 | Search API calls and save soccer videos information in a new Firebase database. | Ongoing |

 ## Tasks to Complete
+- [ ] Deploy application to Firebase.
+- [ ] In the Admin section, add article features in the articles database.
-- [ ] Add edit and delete article features in the Admin section.
+- [ ] In the Admin section, edit and delete articles in the articles database.
 - [ ] Use search box and "Popular Pages" links to start a YouTube API call.
-- [ ] Use either bootstrap Input group or unique button type to replicate a magnifying glass icon.
+- [ ] Add an angular pipe to the application.
 - [ ] Copy Onefootball text styling.
+- [x] Add a database.
-- [x] Use bootstrap 4 to dropdown languages, but not functional.
+- [x] Use bootstrap 4 to dropdown features.
 - [x] Use bootstrap Card to edit news and video sections.

+## Known Bugs and Issues
+* Header: Search for soccer videos using YouTube API call is not functional.
+* News and videos: Retrieving data from Firebase is not possible.

 ## Technologies Used
 ```